 Cancellation less than 30 days before the start of the retreat: 100% cancellation fee (no refund)

 Fees are completely non-refundable and non-transferable.

 You can make your reservation and pay your deposit by clicking here.

 It is a perfect opportunity to take time for self-care in order to maintain a healthy mind, body, and soul.

 Am I excited to visit South Africa in February 2023?
 Hell, yeah!

 You definitely don't want to miss the yoga retreat in the world's most exotic countries with us on February 06-14, 2023.

 And here is why:

-Our yoga retreat starts in Cape Town International Airport in South Africa.
+Our yoga retreat starts at Cape Town International Airport in South Africa.

 Cape Town, the “Mother City”, or the world’s most fabulous city, is the oldest city in South Africa and has a cultural heritage spanning more than 300 years.